iQIYI Inc. (IQ) Shares Up Despite Recent Market Volatility - News Heater

 IQ’s Market Performance

-IQ stock saw an increase of -0.85% in the past week, with a monthly gain of 2.44% and a quarterly increase of -20.26%.
-The volatility ratio for the week is 4.10%, and the volatility levels for the last 30 days are 4.04% for iQIYI Inc. (IQ).
-The simple moving average for the last 20 days is 0.31% for IQ’s stock, with a simple moving average of 2.17% for the last 200 days.
+IQ stock saw an increase of 26.15% in the past week, with a monthly gain of 20.61% and a quarterly increase of 7.67%.
+The volatility ratio for the week is 7.65%, and the volatility levels for the last 30 days are 5.06% for iQIYI Inc. (IQ).
+The simple moving average for the last 20 days is 19.55% for IQ stock, with a simple moving average of 21.57% for the last 200 days.

 Analysts’ Opinion of IQ

-Many brokerage firms have already submitted their reports for IQ stocks, with Credit Suisse repeating the rating for IQ by listing it as a “Outperform.”
-The predicted price for IQ in the upcoming period, according to Credit Suisse is $8 based on the research report published on May 17th of the current year 2023.
+Many brokerage firms have already submitted their reports for IQ stocks, with Macquarie repeating the rating for IQ by listing it as a “Neutral.”
+The predicted price for IQ in the upcoming period, according to Macquarie is $5.12 based on the research report published on July 27th of the current year 2023.

-Volatility was left at 4.04%, however, over the last 30 days, the volatility rate increased by 4.10%, as shares surge +3.20% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -7.69% lower at present.
+Volatility was left at 5.06%, however, over the last 30 days, the volatility rate increased by 7.65%, as shares surge +22.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +15.01% upper at present.

-During the last 5 trading sessions, IQ fell by -2.64%, which changed the moving average for the period of 200-days by +79.17% in comparison to the 20-day moving average, which settled at $5.25.
-In addition, iQIYI Inc. saw -0.85% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, IQ rose by +26.15%, which changed the moving average for the period of 200-days by +175.98% in comparison to the 20-day moving average, which settled at $5.34.
+In addition, iQIYI Inc. saw 19.25% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for IQ